department-of-veterans-affairs/vets-website/content/pages/education/gi-bill/foreign-programs.md

 - Foreign service posts
 - Canadian Department of Veterans Affairs (Canadian schools only)

 You can also check your approval status or send us questions by email 24 hours a day, 7 days a week, by using the Submit a Question section of our website.
-[Go to Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/).
+[Submit a Question](http://www.benefits.va.gov/gibill/ext_redirect.asp?url=https://gibill.custhelp.com/app/ask/).